ryanmorr/ryanmorr.github.io/_posts/2013-08-16-understanding-scope-and-context-in-javascript.md

 </pre>
 </div>

-By invoking the method of the superclass (`MySuperClass`) in the context of an instance of a subclass (`MyClass`), we can mimic the ability of calling a method&#8217;s super to fully exploit this powerful design pattern.
+By invoking the method of the superclass (`MySuperClass`) in the context of an instance of a subclass (`MyClass`), we can mimic the ability of calling a method's super to fully exploit this powerful design pattern.

 ## Conclusion

 It is important to understand these concepts before you begin to approach advanced design patterns, as scope and context play a fundamental role in modern JavaScript.
-Whether we&#8217;re talking about closures, object-orientation and inheritance, or various native implementations, context and scope play a significant role in all of them.
+Whether we're talking about closures, object-orientation and inheritance, or various native implementations, context and scope play a significant role in all of them.
 If your goal is to master the JavaScript language and better understand all it encompasses then scope and context should be one of your starting points.